OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

+---
+title: OneNote JavaScript API programming overview
+description:
+ms.date: 11/20/2017
+---

 # OneNote JavaScript API programming overview

 OneNote introduces a JavaScript API for OneNote Online add-ins.
 You can create task pane add-ins, content add-ins, and add-in commands that interact with OneNote objects and connect to web services or other web-based resources.

+> [!NOTE]
->**Note:** When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
+> When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
 For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3) and the [Office Add-in host and availability page](https://dev.office.com/add-in-availability)).

 ## Components of an Office Add-in